SimonCockx/crescendo-backend/README.md

 # crescendo-backend
-A backend for youth movement related tasks
+A backend for youth movement related tasks.